Frequently Asked Questions

 Library use continues to fall as more people go online to read and get information.
 Pressures on budgets have never been greater – the county council will receive no central government funding by 2020/21.
 At the same time, demand for services such as adult social care continues to increase.

-However, we remain committed to keeping our libraries open and flexible and through this consultation we want to discuss different ways to do that.
+However, we remain committed to keeping our libraries open and flexible and following recent public consultation, we have put forward a number of proposals on how we do that.

 What are you proposing?